docopt/docopt/README.rst

 Video introduction to **docopt**: `PyCon UK 2012: Create *beautiful* command-line interfaces with Python <http://youtu.be/pXhcPJK5cMc>`_

+    New in version 0.7.0:

+    - Drop support for Python 3.4.
+Add support for Python 3.7-3.13.

     New in version 0.6.1:

     - Fix issue `#85 <https://github.com/docopt/docopt/issues/85>`_